 The Best Tax Accountants

-Whether you need a tax preparer that can simply help with preparing the return or a tax consultant who can prepare your return and who is available year-round to guide you on tax optimization strategy depends on your particular needs.
+Whether you need a tax preparer that can simply help with preparing the return or a tax consultant who is also available year-round to guide you on tax optimization strategy depends on your particular needs.

 Unless you have a complicated return, most lawyers and other professionals probably don’t need a professional tax accountant to put together their tax returns.
 However, there may be a few reasons why you’d prefer one anyway.